-During the on-site phase of the audit, the Auditor interviewed a random sample of staff regarding his/her role as a First Responder to an allegation of sexual abuse.
-The staff members provided specific details of their responsibilities as a First Responder.
-These responsibilities include separating the victim and abuser, preserving, and protecting the crime scene, requesting that the alleged victim not take any actions that could destroy physical evidence, ensuring the alleged abuser does not take any actions, which would destroy physical evidence, and to immediately notify Medical and Mental Health.
+The Auditor interviewed three targeted staff members and twelve random staff members regarding his/her role as a First Responder to an allegation of sexual abuse.
+Each staff member provided specific details of their responsibilities as a First Responder.
+These responsibilities include separating the victim and abuser, preserving, and protecting the crime scene, requesting that the alleged victim not take any actions that could destroy physical evidence, ensuring the alleged abuser does not take any actions, which would destroy physical evidence, and to immediately notify the Officer in Charge (OIC) and Medical and Mental Health.
 In addition, each staff member acknowledged the importance of the agency's response protocol to a sexual abuse allegation as well as his or her role as a First Responder.